Australian DJs break silence over UK royal prank tragedy

 Christian drew headlines only two weeks before the royal prank call by angering fellow passengers with a harmonica playing stunt aboard pop star Rihanna's private jet.

-SCA, 2Day's parent company, has received more than 1,000 complaints from Australians over the actions of the popular presenters, who have both been taken off air during an broadcasting watchdog investigation.
+The 2Day parent company Southern Cross Austereo (SCA) (SXL.AX) has received more than 1,000 complaints from Australians over the actions of the popular presenters, who have both been taken off air during an broadcasting watchdog investigation.

-"SCA and the hosts of the radio program have also decided that they will not return to the airwaves until further notice," SCA said in a statement.

 Shares in SCA fell 5 percent on Monday after two major Australian companies pulled their advertising with the radio station in protest and other advertising was suspended.